"What would you be glad you did--even if you failed?"

 Creativity doesn’t necessarily happen between 9am to 5pm.
+Growing aspirations for more expensive lifestyles, reflected in rapidly increasing house prices, are dominating some people’s lives.
+The desire to stay in this race leads many to work longer and harder, often at the cost of other aspects of their well-being.
+Unsustainable work practices and poor working conditions are a significant part of the overall viability of the profession into the future.
 We suffer and sacrifice leisure time for competitive desire or conformity work culture or fear of not being viewed as a team player.
 We give up today in the hope that one day start my own practice.
 We become habituated to the stresses and pressures, perhaps until a health problem forces us to consider alternatives.

-We expect the world of them, and we do not wish to lower our expectations.
+We expect the world from people we love, and we do not wish to lower our expectations.
 We want our parents to embrace us, to tell us they know we were good children, to take back their hurtful criticisms, to give us their praise, to undo the favouritism they've shown to a brother or sister.
 Once you're feeling that pain or emotion, try and connect it to your past to uncover where that pattern of pain began.
 Now you need to forgive your parents and let them in again.
 Strange as it may seem, a grudge is a kind of clinging, a way of not separating, and when we hold a grudge against a parent, we are clinging not just to the parent, but more specifically to the bad part of the parent.
-It is important to separate from our parent—which is to stop seeing ourselves as children who depend on them for our emotional well-being, to stop being their victims, to recognize that we are adults with some capacity to shape our own lives and the responsibility to do so.
+Along the way, we may have to express our protest, we may have to be angry and resentful, we may even have to punish our parents by holding a grudge.
+But when we get there, the forgiveness we achieve will be a forgiveness worth having.

 Don't forget to write a meaningful letter to your child—seal your legacy with love.
 Sometimes, the greatest gift of all is the gift of memories—they last forever and the fun of "opening" them never disappears!